Shapiro Negotiations

 Conclusion

-While sales enablement is much more than just training, many of our clients feel our negotiation training is a key aspect within their sales enablement strategy because it addresses the very metrics they are trying to improve – close rates, deal velocity, etc. in a practical an engaging way.
+While sales enablement is much more than just training, many of our clients feel our negotiation training is a key aspect within their sales enablement strategy because it addresses the very metrics they are trying to improve – close rates, deal velocity, etc. in a practical and engaging way.
 Additionally we reinforce the content with our mobile app, email campaigns, video roleplay and coaching, managers field guides, and other tools that salespeople can utilize when they need it.

 Learn More